kinecosystem/kin-website-docs/docs/documentation/nodejs-sdk.md

     });
 ```

 Once you have a `KinClient`, you can use it to get a `KinAccount` object and its associated keypair.
-Kin SDK for Node generates a keypair based on a secret `seed`.
+Kin SDK for Node generates a keypair based on a secret seed.
 Each seed uniquely determines a keypair - if you save a secret seed, you can recreate the associated keypair.

 The `KinAccount` object can be initialized in two ways: